 - low quality

-Before I get started though, I wanted to show you how bad the tile was looking in our bathroom.
+Before I get started with the review and installation though, I wanted to show you how bad the tile was looking in our bathroom.
 The grout was chipping, even the paint where I had tried to restore the grout was chipping.
 Some of the ceramic tiles were damaged and it was an overall bad look even though I still love the colors of the 20-year-old tile I originally chose.

 So that was an overall view of the tile situation.
-The reason I decided not to rip it out and stick the tile to the floor underneath is that I wanted to see if you can stick them over existing flooring.
-I know all of you renters want to know if these cheap peel and stick floor tiles are renter-friendly or not.
+The reason I decided not to rip it out and stick the tile to the floor underneath is that I wanted to see if you can stick them over the existing flooring.
+I know all of you renters want to know if this stick vinyl flooring is renter-friendly or not.

-When trying to determine how many boxes you need, you can use a tile square footage calculator.
-One package contains 10 tiles that each measure 12 x 12 inches and covers 10 sqare feet.
+When trying to determine how much square footage you have and how many boxes you need, you can use a tile square footage calculator.
+One package contains 10 tiles that each measure 12 x 12 inches and covers 10 square feet.
 Just make sure that you purchase extras for mistakes and in case you damage a tile down the road.
 I always find that very important.

 Tools and supplies needed to install the cheap peel and stick floor tile